 As well, it looks like the controllers will also have integrated batteries inside of them.
 They will charge on the new wireless charging pad that comes with the headset.

 Wireless Charging Pad

 From the leaked videos, it looks like the Oculus Quest Pro will come with a wireless charging pad.
 Both the VR headset and the controllers will both sit on this pad to charge the headset.

 What is the Release Date of the Oculus Quest Pro?

 The most obvious release date for the Oculus Quest Pro would be in November, after the upcoming Facebook Connect 8 conference.
 The Quest 2 headset was unveiled at Connect 7 to high success and we expect Facebook to follow a similar pattern.

 Facebook has said that they are not focused on a Quest Pro product and are full speed ahead on the Quest 2 platform.
-However, these new additions into the code suggest otherwise.
+However, these leaks and new additions into the code suggest otherwise.
 We should get a clearer picture at the connect conference.

 RELATED: Check out our top Oculus Quest tips.